w3c/aria/validator-tests/README.md

   axe https://w3c.github.io/aria/validator-tests/name-prohibited.html --rules aria-allowed-attr \
   --stdout | jq ".[0].violations" > name-prohibited-axe.json
   ```

+  jq is a command line json processor - if not installed it can be installed from https://stedolan.github.io/jq/download/

 #### Local Installation
 If you cannot install @axe-core/cli globally as described in the documentation, install it locally: